 Seven Things To Do in Brussels if You Only Have A Few Hours

-Make sure you don't waste any minute in Brussels, a Capital of Belgium, as this beautiful and vibrant city has so much to see, try and explore.
+Make sure you don't waste any minute in Brussels, the Capital of Belgium, as this beautiful and vibrant city has so much to see, try and explore.
 If you only have a few hours, like I did in July 2016, here are the seven things to do in Brussels.

-1. Explore the Grand-Place (Grote Markt).
+1. Explore the Grand Place (Grote Markt).

 When I got there, I experienced a "wow effect" because of all the gold and gilt on the buildings' facades.

-Grand-Palace is the single most beautiful place in Brussels.
+Grand Palace is the single most beautiful place in Brussels.
 Every building is like an open book where each decor tells its own story, so you could spend hours reading them.

 2. Sip draft Belgian beer.